Homoki-Ugyvedi-Iroda/pubweb/_i18n/en/_posts/2020-02-28-State-of-the-art-in-small-law-firms.md

 ---
 layout: post
-title:  State of the art in IT of small law firms in the EU (2020) - EN
+title:  State of the art in IT of small law firms in the EU (2020)
 date:   2021-06-25 9:30:00 +0200
 author: dr. Homoki Péter
 image: